Liquor Licensing in Sidney

 Cannabis Licensing in Sidney

-On August 12, 2019 Council adopted Zoning Bylaw Amendment Bylaw No. 2174, to allow cannabis retail in certain parts of the C1 (Downtown Commercial) zone in Sidney.
+On August 12, 2019, Council adopted Bylaw No. 2174, a Zoning Bylaw amendment to allow cannabis retail in certain parts of the C1 (Downtown Commercial) zone in Sidney.
 Bylaw No. 2174 also allows the manufacturing and processing of cannabis products in the M1 (Industrial) zone in Sidney Business Park.
 While Bylaw No. 2174 does allow the home cultivation of up to four (4) cannabis plants for personal use, the commercial cultivation of cannabis (both recreational and medical) in Sidney is not permitted.

-Bylaw No. 2174 was accompanied by Bylaw No. 2175, the Cannabis and Liquor Licensing Fee Bylaw, which imposes fees for applications referred to the Town of Sidney by the LCRB.
+Bylaw No. 2174 was accompanied by the Cannabis and Liquor Licensing Fee Bylaw No. 2175, which imposes fees for applications referred to the Town of Sidney by the LCRB.
 Council also adopted the Liquor and Cannabis Licensing Policy, which sets requirements and guides the consideration of licence applications in Sidney.